- CoreWeave AI Object Storage.

 In this section, you’ll apply your Terraform configuration to create your Node Pools and DFS volumes.Apply your Terraform configuration

-Afterterraform apply completes, verify the outputs to ensure your Node Pools and DFS volumes were created successfully:
+Afterterraform apply completes, verify the outputs to confirm your Node Pools and DFS volumes are in place:

-The Object Storage module is an optional add-on that creates an AI Object Storage bucket with organization-level and optional bucket-level access policies.
-Object Storage resources do not require kubeconfig and can be included in either Phase 1 or Phase 2.Your user or API token must have the Object Storage Admin IAM role.
+The Object Storage module is an optional add-on that creates an Object Storage bucket with organization-level and optional bucket-level access policies.
+Object Storage resources don’t require kubeconfig and can be included in either Phase 1 or Phase 2.Your user or API token must have the Object Storage Admin IAM role.
 See the prerequisites.

 Organization access policies